leywon/pigeon/README.md

 ```
 ## Things to know when dealing with network programming
 ### About Firewall
-The ports on **two different machines** which are implemented for TCP/UDP connection must be opened before the establishment of the connection.
+The ports on **two different computers** which are implemented for TCP/UDP connection must be opened before the establishment of the connection.
 Usually these ports are blocked by the firewall.

 ##### Here is an example for how to open a port with the firewall software `firewalld`
 Show a list of ports that are opened by the firewall: